FrancescoRac/Assignment2-RT1/README.md

 ## Motion of the robot

-The robot can move in the environment which is an arena with obstacles (walls), the following scripts allow to the robot to reach the target point sent by the user, avoid obstacles and determine the robot actions based on the "change_state fucntion".
+The robot can move in the environment which is an arena with obstacles (walls), the following scripts allow to the robot to reach the target point sent by the user, avoid obstacles and determine the robot actions based on the "change_state function".

 `go_to_point_service`: service which allows the robot to move toward the desired position sent by the user and check if the robot can reach it.